 The Academic Decathlon is an educational growth program for high school students.
 The program requires participating students to develop an understanding of a specific curriculum and take tests in the areas of Art, Economics, Language & Literature, Math, Music, Science, and Social Science.
 In addition, they must write an essay, present both a planned and impromptu speech and complete an interview.

 The topic of the program and competition changes on a yearly basis.
-The curriculum for the 2014-15 school year is New Alternatives in Energy: Ingenuity and Innovation.
+The curriculum for the 2019-20 school year In Sickness and in Health: An Exploration of Illness and Wellness.

 The unique feature of this program is a participating school may have students from all grade levels working together to earn a school score.
 In addition, it is designed to include students from all achievement levels.
 Thus, students must fit into the following categories:

 - At least two students must have an “A” grade level average (3.75 – 4.00 GPA) on academic courses in the last two years.

 - At least two students must have a “B” grade level average (3.00 – 3.74 GPA) on academic courses in the last two years.